Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Introduction

 \section{Introduction}

-Given a simple compact connected Lie group $K$ and a maximal torus $T$ of $K$, the Weyl group $W:=N_K(T)/T$ acts on $T$ by conjugation by a representative element of $N_K(T)$.
-This is well-defined since $T$ is abelian.
-As $T$ is clearly a CW-complex, it is known that there exists a $W$-equivariant cellular structure on $T$.
-The first aim of this work is to provide an explicit $W$-triangulation and to describe the associated cellular homology cochain complex, as a $\Z[W]$-dg-algebra.
-This study is motivated by the research of equivariant cellular structures in Lie theory, and more precisely for flag manifolds and classifying spaces of tori.
+Let $K$ be a simple compact Lie group, $T<K$ a maximal torus and $W:=N_K(T)/T$ be the Weyl group.
+Our first aim is to provide an explicit $W$-equivariant triangulation of $T$ and to describe the associated cellular homology cochain complex, as a $W$-dg-ring.
+This study is part of a program of construction of $W$-equivariant cellular structures in Lie theory, and more precisely for the flag manifold $K/T$ (see \cite{chirivi-garnier-spreafico} for the case of $SL_3(\R)/B$) and the classifying space $B_T$ of $T$.
+Then, we will look at a generalization to non-crystallographic Coxeter groups: more precisely, to a non-crystallographic Coxeter group $W$, we associate a compact $W$-manifold $\mathbf{T}(W)$, which is an analogue of a torus for $W$.